acm-udayton/ACM-Meeting-Records/docs/quickstart.md

 * Go through the web UI
 * Create a SHA 256 hash of the password first, then use that to update the database.

+### Upgrades
+For information on upgrading to a new version of ACM Meeting Records, please refer to the <a href="upgrading.md">upgrading.md</a> file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>